 - Don't allow vehicles or small engines to be run inside or near the building without proper exhaust venting control.

 Any questions about CO monitoring or exposure prevention can be directed to the MDH Indoor Air Unit.
-The US Center for Disease Control has comprehensive information about CO and CO Poisoning on their web page Carbon Monoxide Poisioning.
+The US Center for Disease Control has comprehensive information about CO and CO Poisoning on their Web page Carbon Monoxide Poisoning.

 Additional information on CO and other environmental health topics can be found on the MDH School Environment Health Web Portal.

 Carbon Dioxide in Schools: An Indicator of ‘Fresh Air’